3cqs-coder/SymBot/docs/README.md

 - SymBot is continuously monitoring and processing data from exchanges, potential signal providers you're using such as from 3CQS, accessing the database, or performing house-keeping tasks like purging old logs.
 During times of increased market volatility, more data could be coming in faster and may stay in memory for longer periods of time or as necessary.
 It is normal to see spikes in CPU or memory usage, but if either remain excessively high for extended periods of time you may want to look into it further.
 Many times upgrading your CPU, increasing system memory, or upgrading hard drive capacity tend to resolve most issues and provide much better performance and an improved trading experience.
 See also [Advanced Setup](#advanced-setup) for additional tips.

 #### What is the difference between SymBot and SymBot Hub?
 - SymBot is the software used for trading, while SymBot Hub serves as a central platform to manage multiple SymBot instances, offering a simplified and more efficient way to access them.
+SymBot Hub includes a live dashboard, unified active deals and bots views across all instances, and a full bot management interface for creating, editing, and deleting bots on any instance without switching between them.
 While SymBot Hub is optional, it is highly recommended if you're running multiple SymBot instances.

 #### How can I disable logging to file to save disk space?
 - While we do not recommend disabling logging to file, you have the option to do so by running adding the argument `clglite` when starting the application.